 ---|---|

-Correct thickness & firmness | ~15–20mm optimal; prevents instability but supports dynamic movement. |
+Correct thickness & firmness | ~15–20 mm is typically optimal; prevents instability yet supports dynamic movement. |

-Beveled edges | Prevents trip hazards when moving between standing and sitting. |
+Bevelled edges | Reduces trip risk when moving between standing and sitting. |

-Non-slip backing | Critical for safety on hard floors. |
+Non-slip backing & top surface | Critical for safety on hard floors and low-pile carpet. |

-Durable construction | Withstands daily transitions between standing and sitting. |
+Durable construction | Handles daily transitions and rolling chairs without premature compression. |

 Surface texture | Allows subtle foot movement without causing slips. |